sturm36/app/README.md

 == README

-hi learn to excel in Rails
+hi learn to excel in Rails jhjhghghhgh